 Common symptoms of TMD include:

-- pain in the TM joints associated with jaw movements
+pain in the TM joints associated with jaw movements

-- limited range of opening the mouth
+limited range of opening the mouth

-- facial pain or facial muscle fatigue
+facial pain or facial muscle fatigue

-- noises in the jaw like clicking, snapping, and popping
+noises in the jaw like clicking, snapping, and popping

-- the relationship of the head to the neck, spine, and pelvis is altered in nearly all patients with TMJ disorder
+the relationship of the head to the neck, spine, and pelvis is altered in nearly all patients with TMJ disorder

-- Any deviation in the head and spine places excessive strain on the entire musculoskeletal system, including the muscles and joints of the TMJ
+any deviation of the head and neck from a gravitationally functional position over the spine places excessive strain on the entire musculoskeletal system, and especially the muscles of the head and neck, including the muscles and joints of the TMJ